Vincit/multi-user-test-runner/README.md

 But for example implementing the `withBefores` method may require some additional logic in order to make the test class' `@Before` methods to work correctly (See implementation of `BlockMultiUserTestClassRunner#withBefore` method).

-To use the custom test class runner, you can use `MultiUserTestConfig` on the test class.
+To use the custom test class runner, you can use `MultiUserTestConfig` annotation on the test class.
+The custom runner is defined with `runner` property.